XujuanChen/codepath_homework/README.md

 ### 1. (Required) Vulnerability Name or ID

 - [ ] Summary:
-  - Vulnerability types:
+  - Vulnerability types: XSS
-  - Tested in version:
+  - Tested in version: 4.2
   - Fixed in version:
 - [ ] GIF Walkthrough:
 - [ ] Steps to recreate: